 There is little doubt that the media has an impact on the current nationwide obsession over weight.
-Several television ads feature new deals from fast food joints that showcase a lower amount of calories, while other commercials focus on weight loss supplements, such as Garcinia Cambogia, and programs like Insanity, and the South Beach diet.
-While the intention of these weight loss strategies is to help people achieve the body they want, they also have a negative side effect on people who suffer from low self-esteem about their bodies.
+Television ads feature new deals from fast food joints that showcase a lower amount of calories, while other commercials focus on weight-loss supplements, such as Garcinia Cambogia, and programs like Insanity, and the South Beach diet.
+While the intention of these weight-loss strategies is to help people achieve the body they want, they also have a negative side effect on people who suffer from low self-esteem about their bodies.

 One of the results of this push for dieting and weight loss is the development of eating disorders, which is fast becoming an epidemic in America, particularly in teenagers.
 Overall, eating disorders affect about 24 million people of all ages, both male and female, but these disorders are most prevalent in individuals between the ages of 12 and 25.

 Also considered a form of mental illness, eating disorders cover a wide variety of problems, from anorexia and bulimia, to binge-eating.
 With anorexia, patients often starve themselves or severely limit the type and quantity of food they eat in order to maintain the body shape they perceive to be the “perfect” look.
 Bulimia takes the same mentality to another extreme and these sufferers purge the food they eat by using laxatives or diuretics, vomiting, or excessively exercising.
 This act is often followed by binge eating, and then purging again, often turning into a cyclic pattern.

 Binge-eating is characteristic of those who do not feel any control over their eating.
 They consume large amounts of food in one sitting, but do not purge the food.
 As a result, these patients are typically obese or overweight.
 The shame associated with their binge-eating often spurs more eating, leading to additional weight gain.